nutta-git/single-amd-gpu-passthrough/README.md

 echo "$DATE End of Bind!"
 ```
 8)  Change the Bus ID and Vendor ID to yours (refer to Part -8)

-9) First do the dGPU-VGA, then dGPU-AUDIO, then iGPU-VGA
+     First dGPU-VGA, then dGPU-AUDIO, then iGPU-VGA
-10) Be carefull, you need to change the Bus ID in the file names too, example: "/sys/bus/pci/devices/***0000:00:02.0***/driver/unbind"
+10) Be carefull, you will need to change the Bus ID in the file names as well, example: "/sys/bus/pci/devices/***0000:00:02.0***/driver/unbind"

 # Enjoy!